ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Components.rst

 To edit a component:

 #.
 Select ``Components > Edit`` from the ``Configuration`` menu.
 #.
 IBEX displays the Edit Component dialog which is identical to the New Component dialog.
-Refer to [[Create and Manage Configurations]] for a full description of how to use the various tabs on the Edit Component dialog (as described in `Create a Component`_).
+Refer to :doc:`Create-and-Manage-Configurations` for a full description of how to use the various tabs on the Edit Component dialog (as described in `Create a Component`_).

 Delete a Component
 ------------------